Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Conclusions

 \subsection{Future Work}

-It is noteworthy how much more challenging nonconvex objectives are compared to linear objectives when optimizing over the set of contiguous maps.
-Improvement was attained by obtaining tighter bounds for the variables in the objectives.
-Combining bounds and additional gradient cuts was found to be highly efficient when optimizing the bvap objective with a single ratio.
-However, further implementation questions arise such as the number of cuts, their sequential or parallel execution, and the amount of time allocated to finding the optimal bounds for each cut.
+The study highlighted the considerable challenge of optimizing nonconvex objectives over contiguous maps, compared to linear objectives.
+Notable improvements were achieved through tighter bounds on objective variables, with the combination of bounds and additional gradient cuts proving highly efficient in optimizing the BVAP objective with a single ratio.
+However, several implementation questions remain, such as determining the optimal number of cuts, whether to execute them sequentially or in parallel, and how much time to allocate to optimizing bounds for each cut.

-For the multi-ratio partisan objective, the performance of these cuts was subpar and had a limited effect on reducing the dual bounds.
-Further research is needed to address this matter.
+For the multi-ratio partisan objective, the performance of these cuts had limited impact on reducing dual bounds.
+This indicates a need for further research to enhance the effectiveness of these methods in this context.

-Indeed, there are still other approaches that can be attempted on these problems such as a spatial branch and bound approach (see recent work~\cite{hubner2023spatial}), different piecewise linear formulations (see recent work~\cite{lyu2023building}) and perhaps a variation of recent convexifacation approaches for fractional objective functions~\cite{fractional-programs}.
+Future research should also explore alternative approaches to these challenges, such as a spatial branch-and-bound approach (see recent work~\cite{hubner2023spatial}), different piecewise-linear formulations (see recent work~\cite{lyu2023building}), and variations of recent convexification techniques for fractional objective functions~\cite{fractional-programs}.
+These avenues could offer new insights and potentially more effective strategies for addressing the complexities of the redistricting problem.